vel2006/ErroxCollection/README.md

 ## ErroxWeb:

-ErroxWeb is a webscraper, it works by checking the response code of a page, if its 200 it gets added.
+ErroxWeb is a webscraper, it works by checking the response code of a page, if its 200 or 403 it gets added.